Eating Well In A Processed Food World

 My Journey with Nutrition:

 It’s not always easy to prioritize good nutrition, especially when constantly bombarded with diet culture and unrealistic beauty standards.
-But the truth is, good nutrition is not about perfection or restriction.
+Good nutrition isn’t about perfection or restriction.
 It’s about finding what works for you and sticking with it.
-It’s about nourishing your body with love and care, not punishing it for what you ate yesterday.
+Not punishing yourself or jumping on every weird wellness trend because a stranger on TikTok said so.

 Final Thoughts (and a little tough love)